JBKahn/Django-sass-template-example/README.md

     source /usr/local/bin/virtualenvwrapper.sh
     ```

+16. Change back into the directory root of the application

+    `cd ..`

-15. Setup python virtual environment in the project directory (assuming you're inside it), replace the project name with one of your choice.
+17. Setup python virtual environment in the project directory (assuming you're inside it), replace the project name with one of your choice.

     `mkvirtualenv <project-name> -a . -r ./requirements.txt`.